This section reports on aspects of the Federal Circuit Court’s corporate governance arrangements.

 - risk assessments for identified projects

-- Accountable Authority Instructions available to all staff on the intranet, and
+- Chief Executive Instructions made available to all staff on the intranet, and

-- monthly financial reports to CMAG and oversight by the Audit and Risk Committee.
+- monthly financial reports to the CMAG and oversight by the Audit and Risk Committee.

 Fraud prevention and control

-The Court has in place fraud investigation, reporting and data collection procedures that met the needs of the Court and comply with the Commonwealth Fraud Control Guidelines 2011.
+The Court has in place fraud investigation, reporting and data collection procedures that meet the needs of the Court and comply with the Commonwealth Fraud Control Guidelines.

-The Court continued to monitor the Fraud Control Plan 2015–16, which is available to all court staff on the intranet.
+The Court continues to monitor the Fraud Control Plan 2010–2012.
+This document has been made available to all court staff via the intranet.
 The plan was developed in consultation with key stakeholders across all areas of court activities.

-In 2015–16, the Court maintained ongoing information and education activities to ensure that all staff are aware of their rights, responsibilities and obligations in relation to privacy, ethics and other factors such as environmental responsibility, data management and data quality.
+In 2012–13, the Court maintained ongoing information and education activities to ensure that all staff were aware of their rights, responsibilities and obligations in relation to privacy, ethics and other factors such as environmental responsibility, data management and data quality.

-Policy and practices on the establishment and maintenance of appropriate ethical standards – Ethics Contact Officers
+Ethics Contact Officers Network – policy and practices on the establishment and maintenance of appropriate ethical standards

-The Director, Human Resources and the Workforce and Policy Manager are the Court's representatives at the Ethics Contact Officer Network forum.
+The Human Resources Manager is the Court’s representative at the Ethics Contact Officer Network forum.